Pomax/react-component-visibility/README.md

 A mixin for determining whether a component is visible to the user or not.

+Versions below v1.0.0 use the React namespace, v1.0.0 and later use ReactDOM instead, which means if you're using an older version of React, you may need to handpick the version you want to use.

 ## What is this?

 This mixin is for running React components in the browser (it has a hard